rkotze/rkotze/README.md

 Hi 👋

-Welcome to my GH profile.
-Code responsibly and respectfully.
+Code responsibly.

 ### On the mind

 Read my blog post about [understanding Veganism](https://www.richardkotze.com/understanding-veganism).
 Please.

-Going **Vegan** is a great thing to do.
+Going **Vegan** to help massively reduce non-human animals from suffering.
 Veganism is to achieve the goal of [abolishing animal exploitation](https://www.abolitionistapproach.com/about/).

 [Animals killed for their flesh every year.](https://ourworldindata.org/grapher/animals-slaughtered-for-meat).
 Animals are individuals that want to live their lives, like us humans.